BuckeyeSoftware/rex/doc/CORE.md

 ## Memory

-Everything that allocates memory in the core library, including the containers, depend on a polymorphic allocator interface provided by `allocator`.
+Everything that allocates memory in the core library, including the containers, depend on a polymorphic allocator interface provided by `Allocator`.
 As a result, many types of allocators can be used virtually anywhere.

 The following allocator types exist:
   * `BuddyAllocator` Implementation of a Buddy allocator.